jrmenzel/vimix_os/docs/kernel/mm/page.md

 # Page

-A page is the smallest unit of memory the MMU can manage and map. `4KB` is the most common size, but some architectures like AARCH64 optionally also support `64KB` pages.
+A page is the smallest unit of memory the MMU can manage and map. `4KB` is the most common size, but some architectures support other sizes (all powers of two).
+[ARM 64](../../aarch64/ARM%2064.md) also supports `16KB` and `64KB` pages.
 VIMIX only supports `4KB` pages but tries not to have implicit dependencies on this value.

 Kernel code uses the `PAGE_SIZE` define from `kernel/page.h`.